-I didn't, I never had it.
-But, um, I'd say we've had, we've got 476 Viewers, and still we haven't had anyone brave enough to come in on the video link, which means we've worn these bloody air pieces for no good reason whatsoever.
-So there's going to have to offer a prize I think for the first person who's prepared to go live on the video and ask us questions that way.
-It's too late now, because we're almost finished.
-My theory one just to clarify what she said about hyper flexible patients, she says that they can often present with a functional scoliosis.
+I would never have said winging it.
+We've got 476 viewers, and still we haven't had anyone brave enough to come in on the video link, which means we've worn these bloody earpieces for no good reason whatsoever.
+I'm going to have to offer a prize, I think, for the first person who's prepared to go live on the video and ask us questions that way.
+But it's too late now, because we're almost finished.
+Marjory, just to clarify what she said about hyper flexible patients, she says that they can often present with a functional scoliosis.
 And that may be that that was the purpose of her question.